School of Nursing: Coronavirus Update

 RN-BSN Students: As an online program, no disruption of course delivery has occurred.
-Spring 2021 courses will continue as scheduled, and new students are welcomed without interruption.
+All courses continue as scheduled, and new students are welcomed without interruption.

 Community College Partnership Students: Because the program's KU courses are delivered online, no disruption has occurred.
-We are working with each community college partner to accommodate future course schedule revisions necessary to align with scheduling revisions occurring at the partner schools.
+We continue to work with each community college partner to accommodate any necessary revisions.
 New students are welcomed without interruption.